Pylons/pyramid/docs/narr/project.rst

    templates to build a skeleton and replace the Chameleon template it includes with a :term:`Mako` analogue.

+Rather than use any of the above templates, Pylons 1 users may feel more comfortable installing the :term:`pyramid_sqla` add-on package, which provides a paster template named ``pyramid_sqla``.
+This paster template configures a Pyramid application in a "Pylons-esque" way, including the use of a :term:`view handler` to map URLs to code (it's much like a Pylons "controller").

 .. index::
    single: creating a project
    single: project